robcarver17/pysystemtrade/docs/production.md

 #### Update configuration

-These options allow you to update, or suggest how to update, the instrument configuration as discussed [here](/docs/instruments.md).
+These options allow you to update, or suggest how to update, the instrument and roll configuration.

 - Auto update spread cost configuration based on sampling and trades
-- Suggest 'bad' markets (illiquid or costly)
+- Safely modify roll parameters
-- Suggest which duplicate market to use
+- Check price multipliers are consistent with IB and configuration file

 ### Interactive diagnostics